Adding a Recipe

 Policyfile.rb in our cookbook by making that file look something like this:

-# Policyfile.rb - Describe how you want Chef Infra Client to build your system. # # For more information on the Policyfile feature, visit # https://docs.chef.io/policyfile/ # A name that describes what the system you're building with Chef does. name 'git_cookbook' # Where to find external cookbooks: default_source :supermarket # run_list: chef-client will run these recipes in the order specified. run_list 'git_cookbook::default' named_run_list :server, "git_cookbook::server" # Specify a custom source for a single cookbook: cookbook 'git_cookbook', path: '.'
+# Policyfile.rb - Describe how you want Chef Infra Client to build your system. # # For more information on the Policyfile feature, visit # https://docs.chef.io/policyfile/ # Use the cookbook's metadata.rb file for sourcing the name and other details metadata # Where to find external cookbooks: default_source :supermarket # run_list: chef-client will run these recipes in the order specified. run_list 'git_cookbook::default' named_run_list :server, "git_cookbook::server"

 With our Policyfile updated to point to the server recipe it’s time to create that recipe by creating a file called